The Quantum Advantage in Binary Teams and the Coordination Dilemma: Supplementary: Proof of Theorem

-As before, all vertices of $C$ are solutions to the system and vertices are the complete set of solutions on the boundary.
-As before, we argue $\phi_{b1}=\phi_{a1}-\phi_{b0}$ and arrive at $\sin\phi_{b0}=b^2 \sin{\phi_{a1}-\phi_{b0}}$ and $\sin\phi_{b0}=b^2d^2 \sin(2\phi_{a1}-\phi_{b0})$.
-Following manipulations similar to before, one can show that this forces $\phi$ to vertex.
-Maintaining rest of the proof scheme completes the proof of part 2. \end{proof} \begin{biography}[{ }]{Shashank Aniruddha Deshpande} was born in Buldhana, India, in 2000.
-He is currently an undergraduate senior in the Department of Physics, and, the Department of Systems and Control Engineering at IIT Bombay, India.
-His research interests are in the control and optimization of stochastic and networked systems. \end{biography} \begin{biography}[{ }]{Ankur A. Kulkarni} is the Kelkar Family Chair Associate Professor with the Systems and Control Engineering group at the Indian Institute of Technology Bombay (IITB).
+\begin{biography}[{ }]{Shashank Aniruddha Deshpande} a graduate student at the Massachusetts Institute of Technology in the Department of Aeronautics and Astronautics.
+Before this, he was an undegraduate the Department of Physics, and, the Department of Systems and Control Engineering at IIT Bombay, India.
+His research interests broadly span control and optimization of stochastic and networked systems. \end{biography} \begin{biography}[{ }]{Ankur A. Kulkarni} is the Kelkar Family Chair Professor with the Systems and Control Engineering group at the Indian Institute of Technology Bombay (IITB).
 He received his B.Tech. from IITB in 2006, followed by M.S. in 2008 and Ph.D. in 2010, both from the University of Illinois at Urbana-Champaign (UIUC).
 From 2010-2012 he was a post-doctoral researcher at the Coordinated Science Laboratory at UIUC.
 He was an Associate (from 2015--2018) of the Indian Academy of Sciences, a recipient of the INSPIRE Faculty Award of the Dept of Science and Technology Govt of India in 2013.
 He has won several best paper awards at conferences, the Excellence in Teaching Award in 2018 at IITB, and the William A. Chittenden Award in 2008 at UIUC.
 He has been a consultant to the Securities and Exchange Board of India (SEBI), the HDFC Life Insurance Company, Kotak Mahindra Bank Ltd and Bank of Baroda.
 He presently serves on the IT-Project Advisory Board of SEBI, as Research Advisor to the Tata Consultancy Services, and as Program Chair of the Indian Control Conference.
 He has been a visitor to MIT in USA, University of Cambridge in UK, NUS in Singapore, IISc in Bangalore and KTH in Sweden. \end{biography}